MicrosoftDocs/azure-dev-docs/articles/python/tutorial-containerize-deploy-python-web-app-azure-02.md

 ## 2. Run the image locally in a container

 The sample app requires a MongoDB connection string, database name, and collection name.
-You can create an Azure Cosmos DB for MongoDB, you can use the steps for [Azure portal](/azure/cosmos-db/mongodb/create-mongodb-python), [Azure CLI](/azure/cosmos-db/scripts/cli/mongodb/create), [PowerShell](/azure/cosmos-db/scripts/powershell/mongodb/create), or [VS Code](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-cosmosdb).
+The MongoDB database must be accessible to you locally as well as in Azure.
+You can create an  Azure Cosmos DB for MongoDB with theses steps for [Azure portal](/azure/cosmos-db/mongodb/create-mongodb-python), [Azure CLI](/azure/cosmos-db/scripts/cli/mongodb/create), [PowerShell](/azure/cosmos-db/scripts/powershell/mongodb/create), or [VS Code](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-cosmosdb).

 ### [VS Code](#tab/vscode-aztools)